Charles H. Kerr Publishing Company: Populist period

-The New Time (formerly New Occasions) was published by Charles H. Kerr & Co. between 1893 and 1898 and included both social fiction and articles on populist political and economic themes.
+The New Time (formerly New Occasions) was published by Charles H. Kerr & Co. from 1893–1899 and included both social fiction and articles on populist political and economic themes.

-Charles H. Kerr & Co. was first incorporated in 1893, with 1,000 shares of stock authorized with a par value of $10 per share, representing a total market capitalization of $10,000.
+Charles H. Kerr & Co. was incorporated in 1893, with 1,000 shares of stock authorized with a par value of $10 per share, representing a market capitalization of $10,000.
 That same year marked a change in the firm's direction away from religious themes and towards hard politics.
-The company began the publication of a new monthly magazine, initially titled New Occasions before a name change was made in July 1897 to The New Time.
-The "semi-socialist" publication attained a circulation of over 30,000 before being spun off as an independent commercial entity under the direction of editor Frederick Upham Adams.
-Adams ran into financial difficulties shortly after taking over the magazine, however, and the publication was soon terminated and its subscription list sold to The Arena, a monthly edited by B. O. Flower.
+The company ended its connection to Unity and instead published a new monthly magazine, initially titled New Occasions but then renamed to The New Time in July 1897.
+This "semi-socialist" publication attained a circulation of over 30,000 before being spun off as an independent commercial entity under the direction of editor Frederick Upham Adams.
+Adams ran into financial difficulties shortly after taking over the magazine, and the publication was terminated and its subscription list sold to The Arena, a monthly edited by B. O. Flower.

-Kerr & Co. were greatly influenced by the growth of the People's Party during the 1890s and issued a wide array of titles on such prominent populist themes as monetary reform, railroad regulation, government control of the banking industry, and related matters.
-Although some of these titles skirted the edge of socialism, it was not until the spring of 1899 that a decisive turn was made to the international socialism espoused by Karl Marx.
-A close association was quickly established between the Kerr and Co. and a new Chicago socialist weekly newspaper edited by A. M. Simons, The Workers Call.
+In the 1890s, Kerr & Co. was influenced by the growth of the People's Party, and put out titles on populist themes such as monetary reform, railroad regulation, and government control of the banking industry.
+Although some of these titles skirted the edges of socialism, it was not until spring of 1899 that the company made a decisive turn toward the international socialism espoused by Karl Marx.
+A close association was established between Kerr & Co. and a new Chicago socialist weekly newspaper edited by A. M. Simons, The Workers Call.